VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 After creating the input data, create one or more files containing the expected output from the application.
 Each unit test needs its own file of expected output.
 That is, if a single input file contains data for multiple unit tests, each of those tests needs its own expected output file.

-*TODO: Need to say something about a single unit test needing multiple expected output files.
-For example, what if an application generates multiple tables of output?*
+If an application will output more than one file, there needs to be respective expected output files.

-The file name should follow the pattern `app_name_test_type.ref.csv`.
+The file name should follow the pattern `app_name_test_name.ref.csv`.
 The `.ref` suffix separates regular output from expected, or _reference_, output.

-*TODO: Maybe "test_type" above should be "test_name"?.
-And what if have multiple outputs from a single unit test?*

-For example, the expected output for running Daily Summary on the `floats` column of data given above is:
+For example, the expected output for running Daily Summary on the `floats` column of data given above is (square footage was set to 3000 square feet):
-*TODO: For what value of `building_sq_ft`?*

 Metric                     | value
 :--------------------------|:----------